JohnMYamamoto/JohnMYamamoto.github.io/essays/smartquestions.md

 ## Smart Question Example

 Here is an example of a smart question in Stack Overflow.
+Here is a link to the question for your reference: [Stack Overflow](https://stackoverflow.com/questions/6802483/how-to-directly-initialize-a-hashmap-in-a-literal-way/6802512#6802512)

 ```
 Q: How to directly initialize a HashMap (in a literal way)?